-Certification and traceability systems introduced 0 1 1 Annual Project Performance Reports (PPR) Mid-term and final project evaluations Higher value markets require certification and traceability.
+Certification and traceability systems introduced 0 1 1 Annual Project Performance Reports (PPR) Mid-term and final project evaluations Resp.: UNIDO HQ Higher value markets require certification and traceability.
 3.3.
-Community- based adaptation strategies introduced to address climate change Number of women participating in capacity building events 0 500 1000 Resp.: UNIDO HQ Training reports with attendance lists Resp.: PMU Annual Project Performance Reports (PPR) Mid-term and final project evaluations Resp.: UNIDO HQ Engaging community members in enduring sustainability of the project outcomes - specific training, addressing distinctive needs of men, women and youths is important part of building community resilience.
+Community- based adaptation strategies introduced to address climate change Number of women participating in capacity building events 0 500 1000 Training reports with attendance lists Resp.: PMU Annual Project Performance Reports (PPR) Mid-term and final project evaluations Resp.: UNIDO HQ Engaging community members in enduring sustainability of the project outcomes - specific training, addressing distinctive needs of men, women and youths is important part of building community resilience.
 Gender asymmetries of vulnerability prevail; women's work and roles are not recognized or are only associated with domestic tasks.
 Whenever possible, the project will work with partners that include women in leadership positions, as women are good at motivating other women to participate.
 Conditions for women participation in trainings will be facilitated (childcare available).
-Number of men participating in capacity building events 0 500 1000 Training reports with attendance lists Resp.: PMU Annual Project Performance Reports (PPR) Mid-term and final project evaluations Resp.: UNIDO HQ Men will be sensitized and trained on different needs of each group in the seaweed value chain.
+Number of men participating in capacity building events 0 500 1000 Training reports with attendance lists Resp.: PMU Annual Project Performance Reports (PPR) Mid-term and final project evaluations Resp.: UNIDO HQ chain.
 Number of youths participating in capacity building events (25 years old or younger) 0 500 1000 Training reports with attendance lists Resp.: PMU Annual Project Performance Reports (PPR) Mid-term and final project evaluations Resp.: UNIDO HQ Youths are a vulnerable population, affected by education, training, and employability limitations.
 Knowledge dissemination for youths should consider these factors to be sufficiently attractive and motivating.
 Their participation in training could be linked to school attendance to make sure that school dropouts are not supported.
 Training for youths will need to be prepared in an attractive and engaging way.
 Number of partnerships build with scientific research institutions 0 1 1 Training reports with attendance lists Resp.: PMU Annual Project Performance Reports (PPR) Mid-term and final project evaluations Resp.: UNIDO Interaction between seaweed farming and the natural environment, under climate change stress is dynamic and require close monitoring to produce inputs for continuous improvement of farming practices, coastal management and adaptation strategies.